Texas Hold 'Em

 Thankfully, thankfully, we didn’t have to jump out any windows back in Texas.
 But we are all, all of us, participating in a long American tradition of standing up to bullies, of speaking truth to power, of civil disobedience, of good trouble, because that is the only way to ensure, in the words of Lincoln, that government of the people, by the people, for the people shall not perish from this earth.

 At that point, Texas had spoken its mind.
 This being Chicago, the organizers turned the podium over to Don Villar, the Secretary and Treasurer of the Chicago Federation of Labor.
 I’ve seen Villar before; he is a lot of fun to watch because he is very kinetic.
-Villar was the right guy to put last.
-Bringing the 1968 Democratic Convention to mind, Villar said,
+Villar was the right guy to speak near the end of the program.
+Bringing the 1968 Democratic Convention to mind, Villar said:

-At that point, the crowd enthusiastically joined in the chant, bringing back a golden oldie that many will recall from the eponymously named first album by the Chicago Transit Authority, who were subsequently forced by the real CTA to shorten their name to Chicago.
+At that point, the crowd enthusiastically joined in the chant, bringing back a golden oldie that many will recall from the Chicago Transit Authority’s eponymously named first album.
+They were subsequently forced by the real CTA to shorten their name to Chicago because it apparently infringed the real CTA’s trademark.

 "Hey, Abbott!
 Come and Take Them."